LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model: Method

 \subsection{Subpopulation Assignment}

 Equipped with the comprehensive criteria, we proceed to systematically assign each image to the specific attributes of each dimension.
 Images assigned to the same attributes across all dimensions form distinct subgroups within the dataset, revealing the intrinsic subpopulation structures hidden within the data.
-These subpopulation structures can then be leveraged to perform various downstream tasks, completing our overall pipeline for employing an LLM to analyze the dataset by discovering subpopulation structures.
+These subpopulation structures can then be leveraged to perform various downstream tasks, completing our overall pipeline for employing an LLM to analyze the image dataset.
+The prompt we used in this step is stated as follow: